7235SYXD/Real-Estate/README.md

 # 🏡 Predicting Real Estate Listing Success and Price Optimization Using Structural, Locational, and Textual Market Features

-An end-to-end machine learning pipeline that predicts residential listing prices and listing outcomes (sold vs. active) across the Texas and New York markets — combining structural attributes, location encodings, and NLP-derived text signals through a tuned, stacked ensemble.
+A machine learning pipeline from end to end to predict prices of listings and whether the listings will be sold or not in the states of Texas and New York, using structural features, geographic encodings, and text features from natural language processing derived text signals through a tuned, stacked ensemble.

 ![Python](https://img.shields.io/badge/Python-3.10-blue)
 ![scikit--learn](https://img.shields.io/badge/scikit--learn-ML-orange)